 Wearing long socks during a soccer game is an essential part of a player’s equipment.
 But if you’re new to the sport, you may not be confident about how exactly you’re supposed to wear these socks.
 In this article, I’ll give you everything you need to know.

-To wear socks in soccer, a player must pull the socks up high enough to cover their shin guards.
-Putting tape around the top of the socks will help stop the socks from falling down.
+To wear soccer socks, a player must pull the socks up high enough to cover their shin guards then fold them over just below the knee.
+Putting tape around the top of the socks, beneath the fold, will help stop the socks from falling down.